ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # ACE Groupcomm Parameters {#params}

-This specification defines a number of fields used during the second part of the message exchange, after the ACE Token POST exchange.
+This specification defines a number of fields used during the second part of the message exchange, after the exchange of Token Transfer Request and Response.
 The table below summarizes them, and specifies the CBOR key to use instead of the full descriptive name.

 Note that the media type application/ace-groupcomm+cbor MUST be used when these fields are transported.